Hjson or TOML

 Special Paths

 You may map special paths to specific behaviors.
-You may especially want
+You may for example

-- to have some link to a directory to always automatically be handled as a normal directory
+- have some link to a directory to always automatically be handled as a normal directory

-- to exclude some path because it's on a slow device or non relevant
+- exclude some path because it's on a slow device or non relevant

 Example configuration: